On this page you will find information about the HyDeploy phase 2 demonstration in Winlaton and the processes that are in place to support this.

 During the HyDeploy demonstration, increased gas consumption may be registered through affected meters.
 Northern Gas Networks and Cadent have agreed with Ofgem to provide voluntary consumer payments, to offset the increase in consumers' bills during the demonstration.

-Northern Gas Networks will submit HyDeploy offset payment information to Xoserve in advance, on a monthly basis.
+Northern Gas Networks will submit HyDeploy offset payment information to Xoserve in advance, monthly.
 Xoserve will then invoice the offset payments to those Shippers with HyDeploy Meter Point Reference Numbers (MPRNs).

 It is the Shipper’s responsibility to transfer the HyDeploy offset payments to the relevant Supplier.
 The Supplier must then credit the relevant customer with the HyDeploy offset payment.

-For each MPRN within a Network Project the following new data items will be viewable in the DES:
+For each MPRN within a demonstration, the following new data items will be

-A new package is available to Data Discovery Platform (DDP) users, to help them manage sites which are part of the HyDeploy demonstration area:
+A new package is available to Data Discovery Platform (DDP) users, to help them manage the MPRNs which are part of the HyDeploy demonstration area:

 Network Management Information (MI) – HyDeploy Data Package

-This dashboard focuses on sites within a portfolio which are part of the HyDeploy Proof of Concept (POC).
+This dashboard focuses on MPRNs within a portfolio which are part of the HyDeploy demonstration).
 It will specifically focus on portfolio data such as Annual Quantity (AQ), Supplier, Shipper and other Supply Point details.
-The main focus of the dashboards is changes within the portfolio, i.e. when a switch takes place, Networks will receive a notification when changes occur.
+The focus of the dashboards is changes within the portfolio, i.e. when a Supplier or Shipper change takes place, Networks will receive a notification when changes occur.

 Who to contact